-Mr. Babstock: Thank you, Mr. Chairman, and I thank the member for the question.
-As part of any budget management exercise we are carefully keeping track of anything that we're doing COVID-related.
-We are able to pull that information relatively quickly, and segregate it out from other aspects of our budget.
+Mr. Babstock: Thank you, Mr. Chairman.
+I thank the member for the question.
+As part of any budget management exercise, we're carefully keeping track of anything that we're doing COVID-related.
+We are able to pull that information relatively quickly and segregate it out from other aspects of our budget.